 Many coffee shop customers make very specific drink requests.
 It is up to the barista to accurately measure and mix all of the ingredients, and create the drink the customer wants.
 This requires high attention to detail, as well as some general measuring and math skills.
 You will also need this attention to detail when working the cash register.

 - Point of Sale Systems (POS)

-Baristas must be able to do a number of things at once.
+Baristas must be able to do some things at once.
 They might be making multiple drinks while also working the register and answering a customer’s question.
 All of this can cause stress, especially in a busy café.
-Baristas have to be able to handle the pressure of a busy work environment, and must be able to calmly complete multiple duties at one time.
+Baristas have to be able to handle the pressure of a busy work environment and must be able to calmly complete multiple duties at one time.

 Hiring managers want to know their baristas will show up to work on time and be professional, responsible employees.
 You can demonstrate this skill in your interview simply by showing up a few minutes early, dressing in clean and appropriate attire, and bringing all requested documents.